elastic/package-spec/README.md

 Remember to add unit tests or a test package under `test/packages/` folder where your changes can be checked.

-Once your changes are ready to review, create a Pull Request.
+Once your changes are ready to review, [submit a Pull Request](https://help.github.com/articles/creating-a-pull-request).

 ### Testing with integrations repository